Montage Help Contents Montage Help

 The Montage program directory

-An installation of Montage places the program, MONTAGE3.EXE, and the Help file, MONTAGE.CHM, into the Montage program directory, which would typically have a path like C:\MONTAGE3.
+An installation of Montage places the program, MONTAGE3.EXE, and the Help file, MONTAGE.CHM, into the Montage program directory, which would typically have a path such as C:\MONTAGE3 or "C:\Program Files\Montage3".
 The quick installation procedure mentions some other files also placed this directory.
-These are primarily static files, altered only by installing a Montage update.
+These are essentially static files, altered only by installing a Montage update.

 Setup subdirectory